 US News, remarkably, used to accept employment data from law schools and use only the data reported to compile employment numbers.
 Many schools simply did not report anything on graduates it could not “find.”

 One year, US News rightfully decided that if law schools did not supply all data on every student’s employment status, it would count them as unemployed.
 The change occurred without notice, and the result the next year sent school tumbling in the Ranking.
 The following year, law schools were hunting graduates around the world to get this data so they could comply with US News mandates.
 US News has all the power here, and they can change the formula to require enforcement.
-(Harvard Law is challenging US News on its power now, and I will write about that separately.)
+(Harvard Law challenged US News on its power by attacking the LSAT, and I wrote about that too.
+Not surprisingly, the ABA conceded on Harvard’s effort to kill the LSAT.)

 Of course, tuition manipulation and discounting is only one small part of the ranks and not even its largest flaws.
 I spent much time on it because it is a part of the ranks easily manipulated by the schools.
 The ranking system has other significant flaws, and they too must be addressed.
 In fact, the entire formula must be changed.